 Supply - The Economic Lowdown Podcast Series

-The seventh episode of our podcast series discusses the supply side of the market – the law of supply, slope of the curve and the difference between a change in supply and a change in quantity supplied.
+This episode of our Economic Lowdown Podcast Series discusses the supply side of the market - the law of supply, slope of the curve and the difference between a change in supply and a change in quantity supplied.

 Today I'm talking about supply.